The Basic Communication Course at South Dakota State University

 The SDBOR system graduation requirement for the oral communication goal is that students will communicate effectively and responsibly through listening and speaking.

-The basic communication course is concerned primarily with the skills and body of knowledge that are common to the speaker-listener-critic relationship.
+The foundational communication course is concerned primarily with the skills and body of knowledge that are common to the speaker-listener-critic relationship.
 The course concentrates on public speaking but does not ignore the other contexts of communication.
 The public speaking context of the course focuses on listening, topic selection, audience analysis, organization, research, information literacy, supporting claims/reasoning, language use, delivery and ethical speaking.
 Other contexts of communication addressed throughout the course include intercultural communication, small group communication, interpersonal communication, and the relevance of the communication discipline.
-Competency in these communication contexts are measured through various assessment measures; including personal attitude speeches, informative speeches, indictment speeches, proposition of policy speeches, group panel discussions, a speech criticism paper, a self-reflection paper and examinations.